 Mass is an intrinsic property of matter that quantifies its resistance to acceleration.
 In simpler terms, it's a measure of how much "stuff" is in an object.
 The more mass an object has, the harder it is to change its state of motion.
 This resistance to change in motion is known as inertia.

 The standard unit of mass in the International System of Units (SI) is the kilogram (kg).
 Other commonly used units include grams (g), milligrams (mg), and pounds (lbs).
 Mass is a scalar quantity, meaning it only has magnitude and no direction.
-It's crucial to remember that mass is not the same as weight.
-Weight is the force exerted on an object due to gravity, while mass is the inherent property of the object itself.
-Weight can change depending on the gravitational field, but mass remains constant.
-For instance, an astronaut on the moon weighs less than on Earth due to the moon's weaker gravitational pull, but their mass remains the same.
+So it's crucial to remember that mass is not the same as weight.
+Practically speaking, weight is the force exerted on an object due to gravity, while mass is the inherent property of the object itself.
+And weight can change depending on the gravitational field, but mass remains constant.
+Here's a good example: an astronaut on the moon weighs less than on Earth due to the moon's weaker gravitational pull, but their mass remains the same.

 Defining Volume